-Whether you’re a new to the coaching game or a seasoned professional, your business can benefit from taking steps to optimize workflows, build your brand, and increase revenue.
-Here are ten ideas to “kick start” your endurance coaching business in 2014.
+Whether you ’re new to the coaching game or a seasoned professional, your business can benefit from taking steps to optimize workflows, build your brand, and increase revenue.
+Here are 10 ideas to “kickstart” your endurance coaching business.

 1. Set up varying levels of service.